Turkish Women's Basketball Cup

-The Turkish Women's Basketball Cup (Turkish: Basketbol Kadınlar Türkiye Kupası), also known as Bitci Turkish Women's Basketball Cup for sponsporship reasons, is a basketball cup competition in Turkish basketball, run by the Turkish Basketball Federation since 1992.
-The current champions are Fenerbahçe, who are also the most successful team in the history of the competition, with 14 titles to their credit.
+The Turkish Women's Basketball Cup (Turkish: Basketbol Kadınlar Türkiye Kupası), also known as Halkbank Turkish Women's Basketball Cup for sponsporship reasons, is a basketball cup competition in Turkish basketball, run by the Turkish Basketball Federation since 1992.
+The current champions are Fenerbahçe, who are also the most successful team in the history of the competition, with 15 titles to their credit.